-- be difficult to measure.
-Sample collection and preparation may differ for the various analytical instruments, so manufacturer procedures and industry standard practices should be followed. - 28 Instruments, so manufacturer procedures and industry standard practices should be followe 29 Such analytical instruments should be calibrated in accordance with the manufacturer's - 30 instructions.
-Analytical instruments typically require routine maintenance and verification - 31 procedures to ensure that they are operating properly when used.

-As with calibration of other radiation measurement instruments, calibration of analytical instruments use a radioactive sealed source(s).
-These should be suitable for the geometry of the sample(s) to be analyzed.
-The calibration source(s) should have a known activity(ies) and be of similar type and energy as the radioactive materials to be analyzed.
-The analysis should be sensitive enough to detect the lowest levels of radioactivity desired.
-Correction of results for quenching, self-absorption, and other factors may be required, depending on the analytical

-38 instrument, the samples type, and other environmental conditions.
+- equipment according to the type of samples to be analyzed and the types and quantities of - radioactivity to be measured.
+Typically, the sample sizes and activities are very small, and can - 27 be difficult to measure.
+Sample collection and preparation may differ for the various analytical - 28 instruments, so manufacturer procedures and industry standard practices should be followed. - 29 Such analytical instruments should be calibrated in accordance with the manufacturer's - 30 instructions.
+Analytical instruments typically require routine maintenance and verification - 31 procedures to ensure that they are operating properly when used. - 32 As with calibration of other radiation measurement instruments, calibration of analytical - 33 instruments use a radioactive sealed source(s).
+These should be suitable for the geometry of - the sample(s) to be analyzed.
+The calibration source(s) should have a known activity(ies) and - be of similar type and energy as the radioactive materials to be analyzed.
+The analysis should - 36 be sensitive enough to detect the lowest levels of radioactivity desired.
+Correction of results for - guenching, self-absorption, and other factors may be required, depending on the analytical - instrument, the samples type, and other environmental conditions.

-39 Calibration Records
+Calibration Records

-40 A record must be made of each radiation survey instrument calibration and retained for 3 years 41 after each record is made (10 CFR 20.2103(a) and 10 CFR 35.2061).
+- 40 A record must be made of each radiation survey instrument calibration and retained for 3 years - 41 after each record is made (10 CFR 20.2103(a) and 10 CFR 35.2061).

-- 1 Calibration records for all radiation survey instruments should indicate the procedure used and 2 the results of the calibration.
+- 1 Calibration records for all radiation survey instruments should indicate the procedure used and - 2 the results of the calibration.
 The records should include the following: - the owner or user of the radiation survey instrument - a description of the radiation survey instrument that includes the manufacturer's name, model number, serial number, and type of detector - a description of the NIST-traceable calibration source, including the calibration procedure, exposure rate, distance at which it was measured, and date of measurement - for each calibration point, the calculated exposure rate or count rate, the indicated exposure rate or count rate, the deduced correction factor (the calculated exposure rate or count rate divided by the indicated exposure rate or count rate), and the scale selected on the radiation survey instrument - the efficiency of the radiation survey instrument for each radionuclide the instrument will be used to measure, if efficiency is not calculated before each use - the exposure reading indicated with the radiation survey instrument in the "battery check" mode, if available on the instrument - for radiation survey instruments with external detectors, the angle between the radiation flux field and the detector (i.e., parallel or perpendicular) - for radiation survey instruments with internal detectors, the angle between the radiation flux field and a specified surface of the instrument - for radiation detectors with removable shielding, an indication of whether the shielding was in place or removed during the calibration procedure - the exposure rate from a check source, if used - the name of the person who performed the calibration and the date it was performed - The following information will be attached to the radiation survey instrument as a calibration sticker or tag: - for dose and dose rate measuring instruments, the source radionuclide that was used to calibrate the instrument (with correction factors) for each scale - the proper deflection in the battery check mode, unless this is clearly indicated on the instrument - special use conditions (e.g., an indication that a scale or decade was checked only for function but not calibrated) - for each scale or decade not calibrated, an indication that the scale or decade was checked only for function but not calibrated - the date of calibration and the next calibration due date